Current project status

 - Reported: Usually recommendations for law reform but can be advice to government, scoping report or other recommendations

 We launched our second public consultation on the law of misconduct in public office on 5 September 2016.
 The consultation period is now closed and we are analysing the responses we have received.
-We expect to publish our final recommendations in early 2019.
+We expect to publish our final recommendations in Autumn 2019.

 Misconduct in Public Office: Issues Paper 1 – the current law (“the background paper”) was the first document to be published as part of this project.
 That paper began the first phase of the consultation process.